-e.
+d.
 Liquidity risk:

 Liquidity risk is the risk that the Group will encounter difficulty in meeting the obligations associated with its financial liabilities that are settled by delivering cash or another financial asset.
-The Group's approach to managing liquidity is to ensure, as far as possible, that it has sufficient liquidity to meet its liabilities when due, under both normal and stressed conditions, without incurring unacceptable losses or risking damage to the Group's reputation
+The Group's approach to managing liquidity is to ensure, as far as possible, that it has sufficient liquidity to meet its liabilities when due, under both normal and stressed conditions, without incurring unacceptable losses or risking damage to the Group's reputation.

-As of December 31, 2020 and December 31, 2019, the Group's contractual obligation of financial liability is in respect of leases, trade and other payables in the amount of USD 161,875 thousand and USD 101,008 thousand, respectively.
-The contractual maturity of the financial liability that is less than one year is in the amount of USD 147,243 thousand and USD 86,376 thousand for December 31, 2020 and December 31, 2019, respectively.
+As of December 31, 2023, and December 31, 2022, the Group's contractual obligation of financial liability is in respect of leases, trade, and other payables in the amount of USD thousand and USD 332,782 thousand and USD 361,820 thousands, respectively.

+The contractual maturity of the financial liability that is less than one year is in the amount of USD 201,955 thousand and USD 239,240 thousand for December 31, 2023, and December 31, 2022, respectively.